-VI.
+II.
 Academic Appeals Board

-A. Description and Jurisdiction
+A. Description and Jurisdiction:

-The Academic Appeals Board is a permanent subcommittee of the Budget and Academic Policy Committee of the Faculty Senate.
-It is established to determine whether appeals arising from the following should result in a hearing:
+The Academic Appeals Board is a permanent subcommittee of the Budget and Academic Policy Committee.
+It is composed of experienced Hearing Officers and is established to determine whether appeals arising from the following should result in a hearing: